 - Deep Panda (2015)

-The APT differ from traditional threats in many different ways:
+The APT differs from traditional threats in many different ways:

 - They use sophisticated and complex methods to penetrate the network.

-- They remain undetected for a much longer duration of time, while a traditional threat might just get detected at the network or at the endpoint protection level or even if they get lucky and pass by endpoint solutions, a regular vulnerability check and continuous monitoring will catch the threat while the advance persistent threats just pass by all layers of security and finally make their way to hosts and they stay there for longer period of time and carries out their operation.
+- They remain undetected for a much longer duration of time.
+At the same time, a traditional threat might just get detected at the network or at the endpoint protection level, or even if they get lucky and pass by endpoint solutions, a regular vulnerability check and continuous monitoring will catch the threat.
+In contrast, the advanced persistent threats just pass by all layers of security and finally make their way to hosts, and they stay there for a longer time and carry out their operation.

 - They also aim to infiltrate the entire network.

 Following are the progression of advanced persistent threats:

 - Selecting and Defining Target – A target should be defined, i.e. which organization should be the victim of an attacker.
 For this, the attacker first gathers as much information as possible via footprinting and reconnaissance.

 - Find and Organize Accomplices – The APT involves advanced as sophisticated techniques that are used for attacking, and most of the time, the attacker behind ATP is not alone.
 The second would be to find the “partner in crime” that possesses that skill level to develop sophisticated techniques for carrying out APT attacks.

 - Build And/or Acquire Tolls – To carry out the APT attacks, the right tools need to be selected.
 The tools can be built as well to create an APT.